emarsden/dash-mpd-rs/README.md

   utility applications we use for muxing or decrypting media content are poorly supported on these platforms.

-- Solaris 11.4 on AMD64 and Sparc (you will probably need to set `CC` to gcc to build the protobuf crate).
+- Solaris 11.4 on AMD64 and Sparc (you will probably need to set `CC` to gcc to build the protobuf-src crate).

 ## Why?